 The end control of all line lengths is documented for all paragliders produced by ICARO paragliders.
-The complete geometry of the lines is shown on the single line plan, which you find in the annex of the manual.
+The complete geometry of the lines and the lengths is shown on the single line plan, which you find in the annex of the manual.